-Learn how to discover Association Rules through Association - an unsupervised mining function.
+Learn how to discover association rules through association - an unsupervised data mining technique.

-11.1.1.1 Confidence and Support
+13.1.1.1 Confidence and Support

 Confidence and support are properties of rules.
 These statistical measures can be used to rank the rules and hence the predictions.